 Albania Food and Drink

-Albanian vineyards produce high-quality wine, some from indigenous grapes such as Kallmet (red) and Shesh (red and white).
-Grapes are also used to make raki, a clear spirit which is the country's national drink.
+When it comes to drinking, you should try one of Albania’s high-quality wines, especially indigenous grapes such as kallmet (red) and shesh (red and white).
+Grapes are also used to make raki, a clear spirit that will knock your socks off.

 Koran: A species of trout unique to the Ohrid and Prespa lakes.

 Gjize: A salted curd cheese often used to bulk out dishes.

 Jufka: Handmade pasta created using durum wheat flour.

 Byrek: A triangular filo pastry usually filled with cheese, spinach or meat.

 Fërgesë: A comforting casserole made with green peppers, tomato, egg and curd cheese.